sharontherese/latin-mass-funeral/content/Resources/flowers.md

 # About

-In addition to having their own rubrics, flower have rich traditions in Catholicism, history, art, culture, and music!
+In addition to having their own rubrics, flowers have rich traditions in Catholicism, history, art, culture, and music!
 Below are relevant rubrics (also on the [Rubrics](https://www.latinmasswedding.com/resources/rubrics-for-the-wedding-mass/) page), and some notes from my own floral research.

 # Rubrics